10 Days In Italy: An Unforgettable Northern Italy Itinerary

 Is 10 Days In Italy An Expensive Visit?

-This is always a doozy for us to answer/provide an opinion on simply because finances are personal and different to each person.
-But generally, yes, Italy tends too lean to the pricier side of a holiday.
-Below are some ranges that can give you a general idea of cost per day that can help you plan your travel budget for Italy.
+This is always a doozy for us to answer/provide an opinion on simply because finances are personal and different for each person.
+But generally, yes, Italy tends to lean to the pricier side of a holiday.
+Below are some ranges that can give you a general idea of the cost per day that can help you plan your travel budget for Italy.

 - Estimated Shoestring/Cheap Budget: $60 – $80 USD a day/person